 We also indicate the decimal point with a dot, so “one half” can be written as “0.5”.

 Be careful!
 In Spanish-speaking countries – as in many other parts of the world – these conventions are reversed.
-They use a comma for decimals, and break up large numbers with dots.
-So my two examples above would be written as “1.048.710.123.901” and “0,5”.
+They use a comma for decimals, and break up large numbers with dots – or alternatively, they put a space between every three digits.
+So my two examples above would be written as “1.048.710.123.901” (or “1 048 710 123 901”) and “0,5”.

 (For the sake of consistency, I'm going to stick with the English-like conventions for the rest of this article.
 But make sure to do things the other way around when writing Spanish.)